 6. Get out on the water.

 Make the most of Austin’s glorious fall weather with an excursion on the glittering waters of its lakes.
-It’s easy to get out on the water at Lady Bird Lake, where you can rent stand-up paddleboards, kayaks and canoes from the Rowing Dock, Greenbelt Outdoors, Texas Rowing Center and more.
-For an insider’s perspective, take a guided kayak or stand-up paddleboard tour of downtown Austin with Austin City Kayak Tours.
+It’s easy to get out on the water at Lady Bird Lake, where you can rent stand-up paddleboards, kayaks and canoes from the Rowing Dock, Greenbelt Outdoors, Texas Rowing Center and other outfitters.
+For an insider’s perspective, take a guided kayak or stand-up paddleboard tour of downtown Austin with Austin Kayak Tours.

 Seasonal Flavors, Restaurants and Bars

-7. Enjoy beer, brats and bands at Oktoberfest events.
+Back to Top of List7.
+Enjoy beer, brats and bands at Oktoberfest events.

 Celebrate Central Texas’ German heritage with Oktoberfest beers and bites around the region.
 Toast the harvest with a stein of bier and a juicy bratwurst in hand at Banger's during their annual Oktoberfest in September.
-Or visit local Austin breweries like Like Oak Brewing and enjoy a cold Oaktoberfest in the biergarten.
-For an authentic Central Texas experience, take a day trip to Fredericksburg where you'll find German bakeries, restaurants, breweries and tons of history and charm.
+Or visit local Austin breweries like Live Oak Brewing and enjoy a cold Oaktoberfest in the biergarten.
+For an authentic Central Texas experience, take a day trip to Fredericksburg, where you'll find German bakeries, restaurants, breweries and tons of history and charm.

 8. Sip a seasonal beer at a craft brewery.